Friulian language: Long vowels and their origin

 Synchronic analyses of vowel length in Friulian often claim that it occurs predictably in final syllables before an underlying voiced obstruent, which is then devoiced.
 Analyses of this sort have difficulty with long-vowel contrasts that occur non-finally (e.g. pâri "father" mentioned above) or not in front of obstruents (e.g. fi "fig" vs. fî "son", val "valley" vs. vâl "it is worth").

 Morphology

-Friulian is quite different from Italian in its morphology; it is, in many respects, closer to French.
+Friulian is quite different from Italian in its morphology; it is, in many respects, closer to French and, even more so, to Occitan and Catalan.

 Nouns

 In Friulian as in other Romance languages, nouns are either masculine or feminine (for example, "il mûr" ("the wall", masculine), "la cjadree" ("the chair", feminine).

 Feminine

 Most feminine nouns end in -e, which is pronounced, unlike in Standard French: